-Winter outdoor sport break with a taste for learning
+Winter outdoor sports break (Sportlov) with a taste for learning

 I am studying for one year a master of Urban Studies at the university of Malmö.
-This February I looked for a place for a winter outdoor and sport break in South Sweden.
-This is why Ödevata Countryside Hotel was a perfect choice for me and my friends .
+This February I looked for a place for a winter outdoor and sports break in South Sweden.
+This is why Ödevata Countryside Hotel was a perfect choice for me and my friends.

 We wanted to combine nature and sport outdoor activities with learning.
 My studies has a sustainability focus.
-Thus, I was keen to find out more about the great sustainability work carried out by the Ödevata resort.
+Thus, I was keen to find out more about the great sustainability work carried out by the Ödevata Countryside Hotel.